Who doesn’t want happiness?

 Why then aren’t we happier?

-Our minds are conditioned for self-preservation.
+According to Harv, our minds are conditioned for self-preservation.

 Because of that, we tend to gravitate towards looking for what might go wrong.

-As Harv points out, this conditioning is great for things like preventing us from stepping off the curb into the middle of traffic or spending our money ear-marked for the mortgage on a new big-screen TV, but it can also stand in the way between us and true happiness.
+As Harv points out, this conditioning is great for things like preventing us from stepping off the curb into the middle of traffic or spending our money earmarked for the mortgage on a new big-screen TV, but it can also stand in the way between us and true happiness.

 How do you evolve from this natural thinking of surviving towards one of thriving?